Skip to main content

 Fixed term tenancy

-A fixed-term tenancy has a clear start date and end date.
+A fixed term tenancy has a clear start date and end date.
+These dates must be in the tenancy agreement and the tenancy information notice.

 Before the term ends, you and your tenant must decide whether to renew the tenancy.
 Make sure you’re clear on what happens at the end of a fixed term.

-A tenancy will become periodic if it continues without entering into a new fixed-term agreement.
+The tenancy will become periodic if it continues without agreeing on a new fixed term.

 Periodic tenancy

-It will continue until you or your tenant follows the correct process to end the tenancy.
+The tenancy will continue until you or your tenant wishes it to end.
+You must both follow the correct process to end the tenancy.

 Unfair terms

 Your tenancy agreement must be fair and in line with the Consumer Rights Act 2015.
-If you issued a tenancy agreement before October 2015, it must follow earlier legislation.
+A tenancy agreement from before October 2015 must comply with earlier legislation.

 A tenancy agreement is unfair if it: